joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 can JOIN as many tables together as needed, we can also nest multiple subquieries together.

+# Example harder querie: get a list of the name
+and price of all recipies that include tomatoes

+MAKE SOME FANCY JOINING...

 # TEMP

 To compute the cost of each recipe